 - Doctors shall always wear their accreditation on the field of play as well as in the warm-up area.
-The doctor's symbol should appear on their accreditation. - Jeans, overalls, shorts, 3/4 length trousers, leggings, sandals, any kind of head caps or cover, flip flops, body, or facial piercings are not allowed, low-cut necklines and mini skirts are not allowed. - Avoid manicure, jewellery that could cause harm to a patient while getting close to examine him. - Garments that may interfere with clinical communication, and its assessment, shall be removed. - Change immediately if uniforms or clothes become visibly soiled with blood stains or other.
-The second stains of the second st - Tie long hair off the collar. - Wear soft-soled, closed toe shoes. - Cover tattoos where these are extensive or may be deemed offensive.
-Shall not was neglities. - Shall not wear neckties.
+The doctor's symbol should appear on their accreditation. - Jeans, overalls, shorts, 3/4 length trousers, leggings, sandals, any kind of head caps or cover, flip flops, body, or facial piercings are not allowed, low-cut necklines and mini skirts are not allowed. - Avoid manicure, jewellery that could cause harm to a patient while getting close to examine him. - Garments that may interfere with clinical communication, and its assessment, shall be removed. - Change immediately if uniforms or clothes become visibly soiled with blood stains or other. - Tie long hair off the collar.

+- Wear soft-soled, closed toe shoes.

+- Cover tattoos where these are extensive or may be deemed offensive.

+- · Shall not wear neckties.

-E1.5 Doping Control Requirements
+E1.6 Doping Control Requirements